 Description in preparation…

-You can view the research report here:
+You can view the project report here (LT): Atsisiųsti / Download

 12. INTERNATIONAL ERASMUS+ PROJECT „WITHOUT RESTRICTIONS“ (2024-2025)

-You can view the research report here:
+You can view the project report here (EN): Atsisiųsti / Download

 11. EVALUATION STUDY OF THE MO MUSEUM SESSIONS “be neriMO” FOR OLDER ADULTS (2024, 2025)